 5. Start a New Tradition in Honor of Loved Ones

 This doesn’t have to be huge or elaborate.
-My mom used to have this tradition with one of her sisters — she’d pick up the gaudiest Christmas card she could find, write a few sentences in it & mail it out to my aunt.
+My mom used to have this tradition with one of her sisters — she’d pick out the gaudiest Christmas card she could find, write a few sentences in it & mail it out to my aunt.
 Then the next year, my aunt would write a few sentences in that same card & mail it back.
 This went on back & forth for several years.
 They wound up with this single, priceless holiday card documented with years of their memories.

 A few years ago, my sister and I decided to honor this tradition in a slightly different way.
-Each year we buy each other a really cheap (like a dollar) ornament, and that’s how we exchange gifts.
-From gaudy cards to cheapo ornaments, it’s the love behind it that counts.
+Each year we buy each other a really cheap (like a dollar) Christmas tree ornament, and that’s how we exchange gifts.
+From gaudy cards to cheap-o ornaments, it’s the love behind it that counts.

-Each year, when the holidays roll around, my older son waxes nostalgic about years past.
+Each year, when the holidays roll around, my older step-son waxes nostalgic about years past.
 He’s a big mush, but you’d never know it from looking at him.
-He’s a tall, broad-chested 20-something-year-old, with a heart of pure gold.
-And whenever we’re all gathered around the holiday table, he loves to bring up old anecdotes from his childhood, stories about his beloved grandfather who passed many years ago.
-And stories his grandmother has told us about his father when he was a boy.
+He’s a tall, broad-chested almost-thirty-year-old, with a heart of pure gold.
+And whenever we’re gathered around the holiday table, he loves to bring up old anecdotes from his childhood.
+Stories about his beloved grandfather who passed many years ago.
+And stories his grandmother told us about his father when he was a boy.
 It’s always the same stories, but we all enjoy the recollection and stroll down memory lane.

 And some time in the not-so-distant future, once he has a family of his own, I predict these stories will expand and continue to live on.